disinformationalist/push_swap/README.md

 Once we have this we move our non L.I.S. nodes over using the same rules as before, breaking up the blocks a little differently size wise, using what worked best for around 100 numbers, and returning nodes where they go with the same greedy algo as before.
 Landing an average of 520 moves for 100 numbers.
 If we had used the same method as for 500 numbers we would have had an average of 546 instead.
-So we see the L.I.S. pays off for smaller stacks
+So we see the L.I.S. pays off for smaller stacks.

 We can also get a significantly better result for both methods by performing separate runs with different limits for breaking up the blocks as we send them over, comparing results and choosing the best one.
 But this is left out of the final implementation as it is very slow and not a general solution.